 6 And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach to those who dwell on the earth and to every nation, kindred, language, and people, 7 Saying with a loud voice, "Fear God and give glory to him, because the hour of his judgment has come.
 And worship him who made heaven, earth, the sea, and the fountains of waters."

-8 And there followed another angel, saying, "Babylon has fallen, that great city has fallen, because she made all nations drink of the wine of the wrath of her lewdness."
+8 And there followed another angel, saying, "'Fallen, fallen is Babylon' that great city, who made all nations drink of the wine of the wrath of her lewdness."

 13 And I heard a voice from heaven saying to me, "Write, 'Blessed are the dead who die in the Lord from now on.'"
 "Truly," says the Spirit, "in that they shall rest from their labors, for their works follow with them."

 14 And I looked, and behold, a white cloud, and someone like the Son of man sat upon the cloud having a golden crown on his head and a sharp sickle in his hand.
 15 And another angel came out of the temple, crying with a loud voice to him who sat on the cloud, "Thrust in your sickle and reap, for the time has come for you to reap, because the harvest of the earth is ripe."
 16 And he who sat on the cloud thrust in his sickle on the earth, and the earth was reaped.